pmjones/adr/OBJECTIONS.md

 There seems to be no allowance for other kinds of HTTP responses, such as "Not Found."
 That kind of response is clearly not a representation of the requested resource.

 It may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into a _Domain_ and an _Action_, and where the _Representation_ (i.e., the building of the response) is handled by a _Responder_.

-### Separated Presentation

-There are hints of ADR, especially the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html), a meta-pattern that describes the general concern of separating domain code from presentation code.
-Fowler writes:

-> Presentation code would manipulate GUI widgets and structures in a rich client application, **HTTP headers and HTML in a web application,** or command line arguments and print statements in a command line application.
-We then divide the application into two logical modules with all the presentation code in one module and the rest in another module.

-(Emphasis added.)

-The _Responder_ element clearly fulfills that description.
-Putting together the HTTP Response headers and body are the sole responsibility of the Responder.